bitcointranscripts/bitcointranscripts/wasabi-research-club/checking-bitcoin-balances-privately.md

 **Max Hillebrand:** 00:29:22

 Exactly.
-Those are addresses that never were on the blockchain in an output with any amount of stats.
+Those are addresses that never were on the blockchain in an output with any amount of sats.
 It's just unused addresses, so to speak.

 **Samir Menon:** 00:29:32